anders-biostat/linked-charts/docs/rlc/oscc/oscc.md

 `dat`, e.g., `x = log10( 1 + countMatrix_downsampled[,sampleX] )`, will get a different result whenever `sampleX` has changed.

-This is the general idea of LinkedCharts: You describe, with the `dat` properties, how your plot should look like, using global variables, which you can change, e.g., when the user clicks somewhere, and the cause the plot to be redrawn.
+This is the general idea of LinkedCharts: You describe, with the `dat` properties, how your plot should look like, using global variables, which you can change, e.g., when the user clicks somewhere, and then cause the plot to be redrawn.
 This makes is extremely easy to link charts in the manner just shown.

-One subtelty: Because the `on_click` fucntion needs to set a global variable, we have used in it the special global assignment operator `<<-` instead of the usual `<-` or `=`.
-It is important not to foget to use `<<-` as otherwise, R would create a local variable `sampleX` and discard it immediatly instead of changing the global variable that also the other chart can see.
+One subtelty: Because the `on_click` function needs to set a global variable, we have used in it the special global assignment operator `<<-` instead of the usual `<-` or `=`.
+It is important not to forget to use `<<-`, as otherwise, R would create a local variable `sampleX` and discard it immediately instead of changing the global variable that also the other chart can see.

 And for completeness: There is a second change in the plot above: We have downsampled the count matrix from 58,000 genes to just 8,000 genes.
 This is merely to ensure that the app reacts smoothly to mouse clicks also on less powerful computers.
 It shouldn't change the appearance of the plots much.

 If you use the app, you can now easily see which samples are bad and how bad they are.
 For example, you will notice that they seem to have especially strong noise for the weaker genes.